 Anyway, Mauri is in his 90's now and not that good on his feet.
 Unfortunately, his wife Maurine passed away about 12 months ago.
-Ist birthday le I was the in the early son and well cared for, although Maurie's licence is no longer valid and so it is very sad that he is not able to drive the car clubs truly nicest members and helped usher both myself and Barbara nicely
+His SWB XJ Series 2 Jaguar is with his son and well cared for, although Maurie's licence is no longer valid and so it is very sad that he is not able to drive the car anymore.

+Mauri and Maurine were one of the clubs truly nicest members and helped usher both myself and Barbara nicely into "Club Life" with great friendship.